lierdakil/pandoc-crossref/README.md

-There are a few pre-built executables available at [releases page](https://github.com/lierdakil/pandoc-crossref/releases/latest) for Windows, OSX and Linux.
+There are a few pre-built executables available at [releases page](https://github.com/lierdakil/pandoc-crossref/releases/latest) for Windows, macOS and Linux.
 Bear in mind that those are a product of an automated build script, and as such, provided as-is, with zero guarantees.